+The IU Health Transplant team offers individualized, ongoing care to patients, before and after transplant.
 From careful pre-transplant assessment to post-surgical monitoring, IU Health Transplant provides specialized clinical expertise in all related transplant services, offering:

 - The combined clinical expertise, research and teaching excellence of experienced physicians at IU Health Methodist Hospital, IU Health University Hospital and Riley Hospital for Children at IU Health

 - Our expertise in the care of patients with end-stage organ disease or failure, transplant recipients, and living donors ensures the best possible outcomes.

 - Transplant surgeons personally review each potential donor, resulting in shorter wait times for our patients and even more importantly, a better match

 - A multidisciplinary team of transplant-specialized physician specialists, surgeons, pharmacists, RN coordinators, social workers, dietitians and others